ykhli/AI-RPi-detection/README.md

 ## AI Raspberry Pi Cat Detection 🐱

-A hardware AI starter kit for cat detection and narration .... on your Raspberry Pi! 🥧🍓
+AI Raspberry Pi cat detection and notification: get a text/email when your cat does something it's not supposed to do, and have AI narrate what it sees 👁️

 **Demo** (sound on 🔊):